-- 1. The program division sends a copy of the audit memorandum to the state liaison and state agency no later than 30 business days after the audit is completed. - 2.
-When the state agency conducts the audit, the state agency sends the memorandum for the verification audit to the state liaison no later than 30 business days after the audit is completed. - 3.
-If a verification audit is unacceptable, the program division or the state agency should notify the other party no later than 10 business days after the audit is completed. - C. References Appendix D Instructions for Conducting Joint Audit Inspections, Verification Audits for State Auditors, and Joint Inspections - D. Performance Documentation The FDA or state auditor prepares a memorandum documenting the state auditor's performance. - E. Performance Factors Follow instructions in Appendix D.
+- 3. If a verification audit is unacceptable, the program division or the state agency should notify the other party no later than 10 business days after the audit is completed (see also Section 6.8). - C. References Appendix D Instructions for Conducting Joint Audit Inspections, Verification Audits for State Auditors, and Joint Inspections - D. Performance Documentation - The FDA or state auditor follows Appendix D to document the state auditor's performance. - E. Performance Factors - Follow instructions in Appendix D.